adhearsion/adhearsion-website/views/docs/getting-started/freeswitch.md

 To record calls, make sure to create the `/var/punchblock/record` directory with permissions set to allow the user running freeswitch to access this directory.

+## Installing and Configuring Adhearsion

+Please read and follow the instructions in the general [Installation](/docs/getting-started/installation) guide before continuing on to the following FreeSWITCH-specific Adhearsion configuration.

 ## Configuring Adhearsion for FreeSWITCH

 As always the full list of configuration options can be viewed, along with a description and their default values, by typing `rake config:show` in your application directory.
 There are a few configuration options that are particularly important: